Intel-bigdata/OAP/docs/OAP-Installation-Guide.md

 # OAP Installation Guide
-This document introduces how to install OAP and its dependencies on your cluster nodes by **Conda** .
-Certain libraries need to be compiled and installed on your system using ***root*** account.
+This document introduces how to install OAP and its dependencies on your cluster nodes by **Conda**.
 Follow steps below on ***every node*** of your cluster to set right environment for each machine.

 ## Contents